Sciebo-RDS/connexion-plus/README.md

 If you add the line `metrics_factory=PrometheusMetricsFactory(namespace='yourAppName')` to your jaeger-client-config, you get the metrics out of jaeger into your flask app to track all metrics at once `/metrics`.

+## Research data services

+This library is under development for the project [research data services](http://research-data-services.info), a microservice ecosystem.